- ACG System

 - About Us

-The following recently published studies applied the ACG System to pediatric populations.
-One examines health care resource use and the other providing insight into risk factors associated with repeat tests
+The following published studies applied the ACG System to pediatric populations.
+They use the ACG System to measure child health, to examine health care resource use and to gain insight into risk factors associated with repeat tests

 Using the ACG System to measure relative healthcare resource use, researchers Eric W. Christensen, PhD and Nathaniel R. Payne, MD examined the effectiveness of a pediatric accountable care organization (ACO).
 Their study explored the relationship among attribution, resource use, and cost within a pediatric Medicaid population.
 Attribution served as a proxy for exposure to the ACO’s consistent primary care and was shown to be correlated with decreases in the use of inpatient care resources and spending, particularly among children with multiple chronic conditions.